Artunn/unity-shaders/README.md

 <h1>Unity Shaders</h1>
-This repo contains different kind of shaders with detailed explanations.
-I'll add the tutorials I followed, during the progress of this repository.
+This repo contains different kind of shaders with explanations.
+They will usually be from tutorials I followed or the things I learned during CS 465 Computer Graphics I course I'd taken.